 So if you find yourself trapped in other people’s ways of thinking after reading and studying them, make it your goal to break free and produce your own thoughts.
 There are no right or wrong ways of thinking.
 The only time you have a right or wrong choice is when you are operating in systems set forth by other people’s minds.

 Break free and think for yourself.
 Have fun.
-Use your imagination and stop using the jargon of others to convey your thoughts.
+Follow your curiosity, use your imagination and stop using the jargon of others to convey your thoughts.
 Produce original thoughts.
 Dream big.
 Let your wildest imagination lead you to more pragmatic problems like how Space X formed from a wild idea.
 Be less constricted.
 Think freely so you can add to the amazing innovative ideas which make up our lives from music to art, culture, inventions, foods, and companies.

 Always remember that the world wants new things and you can’t give it that by trying to think and act like someone else they have already experienced.